 In April of 2016, Lucas County was awarded a John D. and Catherine T. MacArthur Foundation $1.75 million grant to reform Lucas County’s criminal justice system.
 The Safety + Justice challenge allows Lucas County to implement meaningful reform in our criminal justice system as we address fundamental questions about community safety, the use of jails, and justice for all.

 Learn more about Lucas County’s efforts to ensure that our criminal justice system works for all residents at the

 The mission of the Toledo Legal Aid Society is to provide excellent legal representation, in a competent, assertive, and personal manner, to all indigent clients who are charged with the commission of an offense or act that is in violation of a statute of the State of Ohio, or an ordinance of a municipality within Lucas County, and for which the penalty or any possible adjudication includes the potential loss of liberty.

-Assistant Public Defender (multiple positions) in Toledo Municipal Court, Juvenile Court, and Drug Court available in Lucas County, Ohio.
-Candidates for these positions must be licensed to practice law in Ohio.
-Please see http://www.nlada.org/node/30811 for a more detailed description.
-Email cover letter and resume by March 6, 2020 to: ToledoLegalAidSociety@Yahoo.com
+Assistant Public Defender and TLAS Fellowship Program positions available in Lucas County, Ohio.
+Successful candidates must be licensed with the Ohio Supreme Court.
+Graduates from an accredited college of law who are awaiting Ohio bar results will be considered for the fellowship program.
+Please see http://www.nlada.org/node/34681 for more detailed descriptions.
+Email cover letter and resume by November 6, 2020 to: ToledoLegalAidSociety@Yahoo.com